-Our supervision of firms’ transition away from LIBOR is focused on firms effectively managing the risks arising from transition, including prudential, operational and conduct risks.
+Our supervision of firms’ transition away from LIBOR is focused on firms effectively managing the risks arising from transition.
 We have written the following Dear CEO letters setting out our expectations.

 Firms’ preparations for transition, September 2018

 In 2018, alongside the PRA we wrote sent a joint Dear CEO letter with the PRA to major banks and insurers supervised in the UK, asking for the preparations and actions they are taking to manage the transition from LIBOR to alternative interest rate benchmarks.
 Based on the responses, we have published a feedback statement to help inform firms’ planning for the cessation of LIBOR.

 Next steps on transition progress, January 2020

 In January 2020, we sent a joint Dear CEO letter with the PRA to major banks and insurers supervised in the UK, setting out our initial expectations for transition progress during 2020.

 In February 2020, we also wrote a Dear CEO Letter to all UK regulated asset management firms setting out our expectations as they prepare for the end of LIBOR.